 Our research focuses on the development of advanced perception algorithms that endow robots with a rich awareness of their surroundings.
 We develop methods that enable robots to learn models of objects, locations, and people that enable them to usefully act within and interact with their environments.
 We are particularly interested in algorithms that take as input multi-modal observations of a robot's surround (e.g., laser range data, image streams, and a user's natural language speech) and infer properties of the objects, places, people, and events that comprise a robot's environment.

-The following spotlights some of the projects that we are working on.
+The following provides an outdated summary of some of the projects that we have worked on.

 We are developing a neural sequence-to-sequence model that enables robots to follow natural language route instructions in a priori unknown environments.
 Our alignment-based encoder-decoder model with long short-term memory recurrent neural networks (LSTM-RNN) translates natural language instructions to action sequences based upon a world state representation.
 We introduce a multi-level aligner that empowers our model to focus on sentence "regions" salient to the current world state by using multiple abstractions of the input sentence.
 In contrast to existing methods, our model uses no specialized linguistic resources (e.g., parsers) or task-specific annotations (e.g., seed lexicons).
 This enables our model to generalize without sacrificing performance.